Why Intuitive Eating?

 My disordered eating took the form of bulimia.
 Every day, multiple times a day, I binged and purged.
 My life became very small, though it looked like I was ok, from the outside.
 I was weak, confused and overwhelmed with the certainty that being thin was a goal worth punishing myself for.

 Mercifully, I woke up one day, twelve years into this nightmare, and knew that I needed serious help.
 The first step was being able to admit I needed help.
 Reaching out to one of the first physicians who treated disordered eating, I got so much better.
 It took time and good professional help.
 I recently googled my physician, and found that he is now practicing in Boston at Tufts Medical Center.

 The memory of my own struggles with food and the relief I experience each day, from NOT obsessing about food and harming myself with it, propelled me to begin offering the wonderfully kind, comprehensive, effective program, Eat for Life.
-This course is an invitation to freedom.
-Really.
+The course has been an invitation to freedom for hundreds of participants.